About the Birth Control Ring

 What Is the Birth Control Ring?

-The combination of the hormones progesterone and estrogen in the birth control ring prevent ovulation (the release of an egg from the ovaries during a woman's monthly cycle).
-If an egg isn't released, a woman can't get pregnant because there's no egg for a male's sperm to fertilize.
+The combination of the hormones progestin and estrogen in the birth control ring prevent ovulation (the release of an egg from the ovaries during the monthly menstrual cycle).
+If an egg isn't released, pregnancy can't happen because there's no egg for the sperm to fertilize.

-The hormones in the ring also thicken the cervical mucus (the mucus produced by cells in the cervix).
-This makes it difficult for sperm to enter the uterus and reach any eggs that may have been released.
+The hormones in the ring also thicken the cervical mucus (made by cells in the cervix).
+This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The hormones in the ring can also sometimes affect the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.

-Because the hormones in the ring don't take effect immediately, another form of birth control (such as a condom) should be used for 7 days when a girl first starts using the ring.
-After 7 days, the ring should work alone to prevent pregnancy.
+Because the hormones in the ring don't take effect right away, another form of birth control (such as a condom) should be used for 7 days when someone first starts using the ring.
+After 7 days, the ring can be used alone to prevent pregnancy.
 But continuing to use condoms will protect against sexually transmitted diseases (STDs).

 The exact position of the ring in the vagina is not critical as long as it feels comfortable.
 If it doesn't feel comfortable, it can be pushed further back or removed and reinserted.
-Most women do not feel the ring once it is in place.
-It can be left in place during swimming, bathing, and exercise.
-It can also remain in place during intercourse.
+Most women do not feel the ring after it is in place.

 The ring is held in place by the vaginal muscles, so it's unlikely that it will fall out.
 If it does, it can be rinsed under cool water (not hot) and reinserted within 3 hours.
 If more than 3 hours pass without the ring in the vagina, there's a risk of pregnancy and an additional form of birth control should be used until the ring has been in place for 7 days.

 The effectiveness of the vaginal birth control ring seems to be similar to other hormonal methods of birth control, like the patch or the Pill.
-Results show that over the course of a year, about 8 out of 100 typical couples who rely on the ring to prevent pregnancy will have an accidental pregnancy.
-Of course, the chance of getting pregnant depends on whether a woman uses the ring correctly.
+Over the course of a year, about 9 out of 100 typical couples who use the ring to prevent pregnancy will have an accidental pregnancy.
+Of course, the ring must be used correctly.
 Delaying or missing a monthly insertion or removing a ring too early reduces its effectiveness.

 The vaginal ring is a safe and effective method of birth control.
-Most young women who use the ring have no side effects.
-Smoking cigarettes and using the ring can increase the risk of certain side effects, which is why health professionals advise those who use the ring not to smoke.
+Most people who use the ring have no side effects.

-The side effects that some women have while using the ring are similar to those experienced with the birth control pill.
+If side effects do happen, they're similar to those of the birth control pill.
 These may include:

 - irregular menstrual bleeding